10+ Best Home Remedies for Brittle Nails | Causes and Cure

 Below are some best Home Remedies for Brittle Nails.
 You can use any of them or all of them to strengthen your weak nails and make them look good.

-Just like Castor Oil, Coconut oil is rich in antifungal and moisturizing property.
+Just like Castor Oil, Coconut oil is rich in antifungal and moisturizing properties.
 Warm a bowl of coconut oil and add few drops of lemon juice.
 Then soak your fingers for 10-15 minutes inside it.
-Alternatively, rub the warm coconut oil on your nails and the skin around it.
+Alternatively, rub the warm coconut oil on your nails and the skin around them.
 Massage it for some time.
 Wearing gloves following the procedure will provide better results.

 Vitamin-E oil fights off the free radicals, also the signs of aging.
 It moisturizes the skin and the nails too.
-Puncture the Vitamin-E Capsule and apply it on your nails.
+Puncture the Vitamin-E Capsule and apply it to your nails.
 Give a gentle massage for a while for increased circulation.
 Do this regularly, for effective results.
+This is an effective home remedy for brittle and damaged nails.

 Tea tree oil has antibiotic and antifungal properties.
 Thus, it cures the fungal infection of nails.
-Mix few drops of tea tree oil with a half tablespoon of Vitamin E oil.
-Then apply it on your nails and massage gently.
+Mix a few drops of tea tree oil with a half tablespoon of Vitamin E oil.
+Then apply it to your nails and massage gently.
 After half an hour, wash it off with lukewarm water.
 Once the skin is normal, apply a moisturizer.
-Doing it twice a day for a month will show definite results.
+Doing it twice a day for a month will show definite results and make your nails brittle-free.

+Water has magical power.
+It can cure many problems related to the body.
 Increasing your daily intake of water will nourish your nails.
-Our nails need to be hydrated and for that water level in our body should be taken care of.
+Our nails need to be hydrated and that water level in our body should be taken care of.

 Natural Ways To Strengthen Nails